onshape-public/onshape-ts-drawing-client/README.md

 #### Visual Studio Code

-Using the **Visual Studio Code** IDE is **HIGHLY** recommended to edit this sample code, add additional tasks, debug and run the tasks.
+Using the **Visual Studio Code** IDE is **HIGHLY** recommended to edit this sample code, add additional scripts, debug and run the scripts.
 The advantages of Visual Studio Code are:

 1. Style and eslint settings are preconfigured for Visual Studio Code workspace.
 2. Debugging various scripts is already setup in **launch.json**.
-You can edit that file - launch.json - to set the drawinguri, stack and companyId values for each task for your situation.
+You can edit that file - launch.json - to set the drawinguri, stack and companyId values for each script for your situation.
-3. You can pick which task to run in the **Run and Debug** panel on the left side.
-There's a dropdown at the top where you can choose the task to run and debug.
+3. You can pick which script to run in the **Run and Debug** panel on the left side.
+There's a dropdown at the top where you can choose the script to run and debug.